AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 ---
-Title: How to Integrate an Adaptive Form with Marketo Engage?
+Title: How to Integrate Marketo Engage with AEM Forms?
-Description: Learn how to integrate your Adaptive Form with a Marketo Engage instance.
+Description: Learn how to integrate your Marketo Engage instance with AEM Forms.
-Keywords: How to connect a Marketo instance with an Adaptive Form? , Connect a form to Marketo, Integrate a form with Marketo Engage, Integrate an Adaptive Form with a Marketo instance, Submit data from form to Marketo.
+Keywords: How to connect a Marketo instance with form? , Connect a form to Marketo, Integrate a form with Marketo Engage, Integrate an Adaptive Form with a Marketo instance.
 Feature: Adaptive Forms, Core Components
 Role: User, Developer
 ---

-# Integrate an Adaptive Form with Marketo Engage
+# Integrate Marketo Engage with AEM Forms

-Integrating Adaptive Forms with Marketo Engage enables users to leverage the capabilities of Marketo Engage to create business logic from captured data and automate workflows, including smart campaigns and email automation.
-You can configure an Adaptive Form to submit data to [Adobe Marketo Engage](https://experienceleague.adobe.com/en/docs/marketo/using/home) on submission.
-The configured Adaptive Form sends captured data, attachments, and Document Of Record to Marketo Engage for processing.
+Integrating AEM Forms with [Adobe Marketo Engage](https://experienceleague.adobe.com/en/docs/marketo/using/home) enables users to leverage the capabilities of Marketo Engage to create business logic from captured data and automate workflows, including smart campaigns and email automation.
+The configured form can send captured data, attachments, and Document Of Record to Marketo Engage for processing.

-Adaptive Forms editor provides the **Submit to Marketo Engage** submit action to send Adaptive Forms data to Adobe Marketo Engage.
-Various out of the box submit actions for handling form submissions are available.
-You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md) article.

-## Advantages of connecting forms with Marketo Engage
+## Advantages of integrating Marketo Engage with forms

-Below are the few advantages to connect an Adaptive Form with Adobe Marketo Engage:
+Below are a few advantages of connecting an AEM form with Adobe Marketo Engage:

 * **Simplified integration**: Connecting forms with Marketo Engage eliminates the need to create a separate form data model.
 The integration process is straightforward and user-friendly.
 * **Automated data capture**: It helps in automatically capture form submissions and store them in Marketo, eliminating manual data entry and reducing errors.